DataDog/sync-upstream-release-tag/README.md

 1. Add a secret called `WORKFLOW_TOKEN` with write access to your repository.
 This must be a [personal github access token](https://github.com/settings/tokens) with at least the `repo` and `workflow` permissions (the scope to update the Github Actions is needed in case the upstream repo modifies its own actions):
    ![token_scope](./token%20scope.png)
 2. If your org enforces the use of SSO, you must [authorize your token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
-3. Add this to a `.github/workflows/sync.yaml` file in your fork
+3. Add this workflow definition to a `.github/workflows/sync.yaml` file in your fork:

 ```yaml
 name: Sync upstream